Montreal woman says mother with dementia accidentally given Pfizer vaccine after receiving dose of Moderna | CBC News

-Montreal woman says mother with dementia accidentally given Pfizer vaccine after receiving dose of Moderna
+Woman with dementia accidentally given Pfizer vaccine after receiving Moderna dose: daughter

-Regional health authority looking into situation, experts say effects of mixing vaccines unclear
+Health authority looking into situation; experts say effects of mixing vaccines unclear

 A 97-year-old woman in Montreal may be the first person in Quebec to receive a second dose of the COVID-19 vaccine, albeit accidentally.

-Two weeks after receiving the Moderna vaccine, Antonietta Pollice was given the Pfizer shot, according to her daughter, Patrizia Di Biase.
+Two weeks after receiving the Moderna vaccine, Antonietta Pollice was given a dose of the Pfizer-Bio-NTech vaccine, said her daughter, Patrizia Di Biase.

 Pollice, who has dementia, did not understand what vaccine she was receiving, Di Biase said.
 The mix-up has left the daughter livid.

-Di Biase says Pollice received a dose of the Moderna vaccine on Jan.
+Di Biase said Pollice received a dose of the Moderna vaccine on Jan.
 7 at CHSLD Herron.

 With the owners of the private seniors' home deciding to close the facility, Pollice was transferred temporarily to CHSLD Joseph-François-Perrault on Jan.
 11.

-On Friday, Di Biase says staff at the CHSLD called her to inform her that Pollice had accidentally been given the Pfizer vaccine.
+Di Biase said staff at the CHSLD called her on Friday to inform her that Pollice had accidentally been given the Pfizer-BioNTech vaccine.

-She says she was in shock and had them repeat the information twice before she hung up because she couldn't process the news.
+She says she was in shock and had staff repeat the information twice before she hung up because she couldn't process the news.

 "It's unacceptable.
-They have to do something about it," said Di Biase.
+They have to do something about it," Di Biase said.

 "I don't want this to happen again.
 It's happened now, we can't go back for my mom, but we need to go forward and have everybody know."

-A spokesperson for the regional health authority in charge of CHSLD Joseph-François-Perrault says the situation has been brought to their attention and they are currently investigating.
+A spokesperson for the regional health authority in charge of CHSLD Joseph-François-Perrault said the situation has been brought to its attention and it is currently investigating.

 The CIUSSS de l'Est-de-l'Île-de-Montréal wouldn't give further details, citing confidentiality.

-Spokesperson Valérie Lafleur says though — if this were to happen — a rigorous review would be put in place involving the medical team, public health and a team from infection prevention and control.
+But spokesperson Valérie Lafleur said that if this happened, a rigorous review would be put in place involving the medical team, public health and a team from infection prevention and control.

 Mixing COVID-19 vaccines